fudgebucket27/PoseidonSharp/README.md

 PoseidonConsole folder contains some demo code on how to use the library.

 The private key for EDDSA is pulled from a user environment variable named "LoopringPrivateKey".
-The demo tests in PoseidonConsole will fail because they are using MY private key though.
+The demo tests in PoseidonConsole will fail with the signing because they are using MY private key though.
 ```csharp
 using System;
 using System.Diagnostics;